Cosmin-B/unity-native-exposed-bindings/Docs/extending-internals.md

 ## Introduction

 The Unity Exposed Bindings library provides access to Unity's internal methods that are not exposed in the public API.
-This is achieved through IL (Intermediate Language) injection using the Cecil library to modify compiled assemblies at runtime.
+This is achieved through IL (Intermediate Language) injection using the Cecil library to modify compiled assemblies at build time.

 ### Purpose and Approach